• Hungarian Language

 Cons

-• Hypoallergenic: Alpine Mastiff dogs don't do well with allergy sufferers by causing allergic reactions.
+• Allergy Friendliness: Alpine Mastiff dogs don't do well with allergy sufferers by causing allergic reactions.

-• Apartment Friendly: Not an apartment-friendly dog the Alpine Mastiff breed.
+• Apartment Adaptability: Not an apartment-friendly dog the Alpine Mastiff breed.

 • Shedding Level: Alpine Mastiff dogs shed above average.